200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-22-OneNightStand.md

 ## Author Comments

 Sources of inspiration: Showdown by Seth Ben-Ezra and the song "L'Odore" ("The Smell") by Italian band 'Subsonica'

+## Judge Comments

+This may be the perfect subject for a 200 Word RPG: intensity, sex and dramatic misunderstanding, all turned up to eleven in the space of two hundred words.

+I love how it includes the truths and delusions of sex and how playful it is about how either truth or delusion might improve the experience or make it worse.
+The anxiety and expectation of the moment are present too and the game does a good job of communicating how those emotions might transmute into either disappointment or ecstasy.
+Or both. - [*Abstract Machine*]({{site.baseurl}}/judges)